NHL Regular Season & Stanley Cup Preview & Betting Guide

 Eastern Conference Final Whitewashers

-Prior to that, it was again the Bruins in 2013 and again they went on to be defeated in the Stanley Cup final (4-2 Blackhawks) but four years earlier the Pens did lift the Stanley Cup in 2009 after defeating the Red Wings 4-3.
+Before that, it was the Bruins in 2019 who went on to lose 4-3 to the Blues in the Stanley Cup final and again the Bruins in 2013 and again they went on to be defeated in the Stanley Cup final (4-2 Blackhawks) but four years earlier the Pens did lift the Stanley Cup in 2009 after defeating the Red Wings 4-3.

 If you go back further to 1982 when it was the Prince of Wales Conference, in total, we have seen just six Eastern teams whitewash their conference final 4-0 with three of those going on to win the Stanley Cup so mixed results.